Deep Review

 Claude 3.5 Sonnet

 80% of 'broken' AI workflows fail because of how tasks are chained together, not the model.
 Here's the framework we use to diagnose and fix them.
 Founders deploy AI agents that produce inconsistent, unusable outputs, then blame the tool instead of fixing the system design.
-The truth cuts deeper: you're not choosing the wrong LLM.
-You're building the wrong architecture.
+The truth is brutally simple: you're not paying for better models.
+You're paying for better architecture.

 Why This Is Actually Your Problem